 8 Month Old Sleep Regression – Signs, Causes and Ways To Deal With It

 The journey of parenthood comes with numerous joys and challenges.
 An area that often perplexes new parents is understanding and managing their baby’s sleep patterns.
-Transitioning from newborn sleep patterns to those of a toddler can be a challenging time for both parents and their little ones.
-As a parent, you are constantly learning and adjusting to your baby’s needs.
+Transitioning from newborn sleep patterns to toddler ones can be challenging for both parents and their little ones.
+As a parent, you constantly learn and adjust to your baby’s needs.
 One such need you may face around this time is sleep regression.
-Among the various phases of sleep regression, the eight month sleep regression is particularly known for its challenges.
-In this comprehensive article, we will be discussing everything you need to know about the eight month sleep regression – its signs, causes, management, and much more.
+Among the various phases of sleep regression, the eight-month sleep regression is mainly known for its challenges.
+This article will discuss everything you need to know about the eight-month sleep regression – its signs, causes, management, etc.

-Eight month sleep regression refers to a period when a baby who has been sleeping well suddenly starts waking up frequently during the night or has trouble going to sleep.
-It’s a phase when established sleep patterns change, causing the baby to regress in their sleep habits.
+Eight-month sleep regression occurs when a baby who has been sleeping well suddenly starts waking up frequently during the night or has trouble going to sleep.
+It’s a phase when established sleep patterns change, causing the baby to regress in sleep habits.

 This sleep regression phase is often associated with developmental milestones that the baby is experiencing.
-As frustrating as it may be, it’s important to remember that this is a completely normal part of your baby’s growth and development.
+As frustrating as it may be, it’s important to remember that this is an entirely normal part of your baby’s growth and development (1).

 Do all Babies Experience 8 Month Sleep Regression?

-Not every baby will experience the eight month sleep regression.
-Some babies might breeze through this time without any notable disruption to their sleep patterns.
-But for others, this can be a challenging period.
+Not every baby will experience the eight-month sleep regression (4).
+Some might breeze through this time without any notable disruption to their sleep patterns, but for others, this can be a challenging period.
 This variance in experience is due to differences in individual growth rates, developmental milestones, and temperament.

 As babies reach the age of 8 months, parents may encounter a common and sometimes challenging phase known as 8-month sleep regression naps.
-This period can disrupt their little one’s previously established sleep patterns, leaving both infants and caregivers feeling exhausted and perplexed.
-Understanding the potential causes behind this sleep regression can offer valuable insights and equip parents with effective strategies to manage and ease their baby through this temporary phase.
-Here are some common reasons:
+This period can disrupt their little one’s previously established sleep patterns, leaving both infants and caregivers exhausted and perplexed.
+Here are some common reasons behind this sleep regression:

 1. Physical Development

-Around this age, babies often learn to crawl, pull themselves up, and even begin to cruise.
+Around this age, babies often learn to crawl, pull themselves up, and even begin to cruise (3).
 These new physical abilities can disrupt sleep as the baby is excited to practice these skills.

 2. Mental Development

-Babies at eight months are starting to understand the world better.
-Their minds are filled with new information, making it harder for them to wind down and sleep.
+Eight-month-old babies are starting to understand the world better.
+Their minds are filled with new information, making it harder to wind down and sleep.

 3. Separation Anxiety

 At around eight months, babies begin to understand object permanence.
-They realize that their parents exist even when not in sight, leading to anxiety when they’re not around, especially at sleep times.
+They realise that their parents exist even when not in sight, leading to anxiety when they’re not around, especially at sleep times (5).

 4. Teething

-Many babies start teething around this age, which can be quite uncomfortable and interrupt sleep.
+Many babies start teething around this age, which can be uncomfortable and interrupt sleep.

 5. Changes in Sleep Schedule

-As babies grow, they need less sleep during the day, which can affect their night sleep until a new sleep routine is established.
+As babies grow, they need less sleep during the day, which can affect their night sleep until a new sleep routine is established (2).

 6. Changes in Appetite